erikleitch/mqtt/README.md

        	    If specified as cvs, mqtt expects string messages to be formatted as comma-separated items: `val1, val2, val3` If specified as json, mqtt expects string messages to be formatted as json: `{"name1":val1, "name2":val2, "name3":val3}`

-        For example use:
+        For example, to subscribe to topic "GeoCheckin", whose messages are expected to be of the format: "mystring, 100012, 3, 1.234, false"

 ```erlang
 	   mqtt:command({subscribe, "GeoCheckin", [varchar, timestamp, sint64, double, boolean], csv})
 ```

-        to subscribe to topic GeoCheckin, whose messages are expected to be of the format: "mystring, 100012, 3, 1.234, false"
+   * register

-   * erlang: `mqtt:command({register})`
+       erlang: `mqtt:command({register})`
-   * MQTT: N/A
+       MQTT: N/A

        Registers the calling process to be notified when messages are received from the broker on any of the subscribed topics.
 If a